 The first real decision in CTET preparation is not a topic, it is a choice: Paper 1, Paper 2, or both.
 Get it wrong and you either study material you do not need or, worse, sit the wrong paper for the post you actually want.
-This guide lays out who each paper is for, what the two papers share, and how to decide with your target teaching level in mind.
+You make that choice on the application form, before you have studied a single chapter, so it is worth settling first.

 CTET Paper 1 and Paper 2: who each is for